New Graduate Students 2018

 _____If your official admission letter from the Graduate College indicated that you need to provide final, official transcripts or degree certificates, you should bring them with you (in an original, sealed envelope), or have them sent from your school to Wendy Wimmer in the Physics Department, or if your school utilizes an online transcript download system, have the password for downloading them sent to Wendy at firstname.lastname@example.org.
 For transcripts from international schools, if you only have one set of original transcripts or degree certificates, and you need them back, you should take the originals to the Graduate Admissions Office located in Room 204 Coble Hall.
 They will make one true copy and give the originals back to you.
 An original transcript is required for all domestic schools.

-____You will need to meet with the Director of Graduate Studies for the Physics Department to discuss which courses you should take.
+____You will need to have an advising meeting with the Director of Graduate Studies for the Physics Department to discuss which courses you should take.
 A meeting will be arranged for you when you check-in with the Physics Department.
 Information about courses is here: http://physics.illinois.edu/academics/graduates/degree-requirements.

 ____After you have had your advising meeting, register for courses via the Enterprise System at this link: https://apps.uillinois.edu/selfservice/.
 You will need to enter the Course Registration Number to register for a course.
 Those numbers are here: http://physics.illinois.edu/academics/courses/.

-____For those students who will be a Teaching Assistant (TA), please enter your course teaching preferences and schedule via the following link (Please wait to fill this out until after your course advising meeting): https://my.physics.illinois.edu/grad/taprefs/.
+____For those students who will be a Teaching Assistant (TA), please enter your schedule via the following link (Please wait to fill this out until after your course advising meeting): https://my.physics.illinois.edu/grad/taprefs/.

 ____Familiarize yourself with Student Health Insurance: http://si.illinois.edu/.
 The University student health insurance plan is assessed automatically for all students upon course registration, unless you have proof of comparable health care coverage from another, approved source.